 - Auto Allow database entries are not generated when:

 - Auto-responses are sent (including Out of Office messages).

-|Policy Narrative||Provide a description for the policy to allow you to easily identify it in the future.
+Option Description Policy Narrative Provide a description for the policy to allow you to easily identify it in the future.
 Auto Allow Policy

 Malware and virus scanning is always applied.

 Option Description Example Apply Auto Allow

 This is the default option and is the recommended setting.

 Applies Auto Allow to the recipient's email address for all internal end users, avoiding spam checks when users receive mail from this recipient.
 The internal user, John, sends an email to firstname.lastname@example.org.
 This generates an Auto Allow entry for email@example.com for all internal users.
 Therefore if Mary sends an email to any internal users, this email bypasses spam checks.
 Apply Auto Allow (Original Recipient Address)

 Applies Auto Allow based on the recipient's email address that is received prior to any Address Alterations or address rewrites being applied for inbound mail.